 Croatia is pleasantly warm and sunny in the summer and it has a typically Mediterranean climate.
 Temperatures reach an average 25 degrees Celsius and rain is unlikely in the summer months.
 It can get up to 40 degrees Celsius in July and August.
 The cruise season in Croatia usually starts in May and runs to October.
 While the sea starts off pretty cold, it gets warm by early July and is at its warmest in late August.
 The best month of the year to cruise in Croatia in September.
 The weather is still amazing, the sea is warm and the crowds have reduced.

-If you have any more questions about cruising around Croatia, feel free to send us a message anytime.
+If you have any more questions about Croatia cruises, feel free to send us a message anytime.
 Our experienced expert team will be able to help you with your inquiry.